Bonaire Aruba Bonaire And Curacao Travel Guide

 Bonaire operates without a structured public bus or metro system.
 This means scheduled routes and designated stops are non-existent.
 The concept of route maps and important hubs does not apply to Bonaire's transportation landscape.

 Ticketing systems and fare options for public transit do not exist.
-Opening hours and frequency are not relevant, as there is no formal public transit schedule.
+Opening hours and frequency are not relevant, as there's no formal public transit schedule.
 Accessibility information concerning public transit is not applicable.
-Relying on public transportation is not feasible for exploring Bonaire.
+Using public transportation is not feasible for exploring Bonaire.
 Visitors consider other options for getting around.

 Public transport lacks predefined routes.